Coffee is great. I like coffee. A lot.

 - When drying, make sure there are no pooling areas of water on the print.
 The squeegee helps a lot with this.

-- Some people like to hang up their prints to dry, but I’ve found the color can run to the bottom, so I lay them flat
+- Some people hang up their prints to dry, but I’ve found the color can run to the bottom, so I lay them flat.

 - The strength of the coffee will affect the color, so I try to be consistent in measuring out 1 tablespoon per cup when I’m brewing.